-3. Select the KVM over IP switch in the Device List.

-Note: 1.
-If the list is empty, or your device doesn't appear, click Enumerate to refresh the Device List.

-- 2. If there is more than one device in the list, use the MAC address to pick the one you want.
+- 3. Select the KVM over IP Switch in the Device List. - Note: 1.
+If the list is empty, or your device doesn't appear, click Enumerate to refresh the Device List. - If there is more than one device in the list, use the MAC address to pick the one you want.
 The KVM over IP switch's MAC address is located on its bottom panel. - 4.
-Select either Obtain an IP address automatically (DHCP), or Specify an IP address.
-If you chose the latter, fill the IP Address, Subnet Mask, and Gateway fields with the information appropriate to your network. - 5.
-Click Set IP. - 6.
+Use the drop-down menu to select the Protocol (IPv4 or IPv6) and then configure the IP settings below. - 5.
+Select either Obtain an IP address automatically (DHCP), or Use the following IP address.
+If you chose the latter, fill the IP Address, Subnet Mask, and Default Gateway fields with the information appropriate to your network. - 6.
+Select either Obtain DNS server address automatically, or Use the following DNS server addresses.
+If you chose the latter, fill the Preferred DNS Server and Alternate DNS server with the IP addresses appropriate to your network. - Click Set IP. - 8.
 After the IP address shows up in the Device List, click Exit.
-See IP Installer, page 170 for more information.
+See IP Installer, page 183 for more information.